Evolveum/connector-scimrest/docs/rest/steps/40-search-users.md

-Write a Groovy script `UserHandler.groovy` which handles search of the object class `User`.
+Write a Groovy script `User.search.groovy` which handles search of the object class `User`.

 The Groovy script should look like: